 7.1 Introduction

-In the previous chapter, a method of meshing and modelling methods for scoring each 3D woven T-Joint reinforcement was described, important steps in optimisation processes.
+It is the aim of this section to demonstrate the possibility of optimisation for such 3D profiled structures.
+The case study presented here is one example for orthogonal type T-joint weaves but can be extended to other profiled shapes containing bifurcations.
+As well as other shapes, other objective functions can be considered if obtainable from the element stresses or load-displacement graphs where the analysis time is reduced when compared to full scale failure analysis as set out in the previous chapter.
 The genetic algorithm introduced in Chapter 4 is used for the optimisation and is adapted for use in permutation optimisation.

 Genetic algorithms work using a combination of evolutionary operators: crossover and mutation, to generate the next set of design candidates.
 For optimisation based on a bound set of integers, this will result in repeats of the design variables.
 For the T-Joint weaves, variation primarily occurs with the weft crossover at the junction.
 This means that the optimisation is based on permutations of the design variables.
-An adaptation is demonstrated to ensure the optimisation algorithm produced permutations by encoding the design variable integers as their 4 bit strings in binary.
+An adaptation is demonstrated to ensure the optimisation algorithm produced permutations by encoding the design variable integers as 4 bit strings in binary.

-In this optimisation problem, there are 10 wefts which can be arranged in any order, giving 3.6 million possible permutations.
-Allowing the fast generation of designs means that the limitation of model generation has been reduced.
-This can provide a step-change in the design space for weaves of these types.
+In this optimisation problem, there are 10 wefts which can be arranged in any order, giving (10! =) 3.6 million possible permutations.
+The development of a tool for the fast creation of T-joint geometry models means that the limitation of manual model generation has been eliminated.
+This can provide a step-change in the optimisation of weaves of these types.
 The optimised textile reinforcement is compared to the naïve first guess for a woven T-joint based on orthogonal weaves.
 Failure of the elements is shown to propagate within the expected junction zone where the stresses are highest.

-It is the aim of this section to demonstrate the possibility of optimisation for such 3D profiled structures.
-The case study presented here is one example for orthogonal type T-joint weaves but can be extended to other profiled shapes containing bifurcations.
-As well as other shapes, other objective functions can be considered if obtainable from the element stresses or load-displacement graphs where the analysis time is reduced when compared to full scale failure analysis.

 7.2 Optimisation Problem